TheTharz/react-voicify/README.md

-Certainly!
-Here's the full documentation with the props section presented as a table:

----

 # React Text to Speech

 Welcome to the React Text to Speech package documentation.
 This package provides a React component for converting text to speech, offering a range of customizable options for voice, rate, pitch, and volume.